8 Low-Carb Foods You Haven’t Tried YetArticle posted in: Diet & Nutrition

 Ghee also has a higher smoke point than butter, making it a better option for high-heat cooking like frying, says Healthline.
 “Butter can smoke and burn at 350°F (177°C), but ghee can withstand heat up to 485°F (252°C),” says Healthline.

-Use a tablespoon of ghee in our Creamy Keto Coffee recipe! >
+Use a tablespoon of ghee in our Creamy Low-Carb Coffee recipe! >

 A starchy root vegetable similar to a potato, jicama is slightly sweet but low in sugar!
 You’ll be pleasantly surprised by its sweet, mild taste that’s reminiscent of a pear, apple and potato.
 According to Medical News Today, jicama is an excellent source of fiber, boasting over six grams in just a one-cup serving.
 In that single cup serving, you will also find 26.3 milligrams of vitamin C, which is about a third of the daily recommended intake.
 This root veggie is also high in antioxidants and prebiotics that support healthy gut bacteria, says Medical News Today.

 This nutrient-dense, low-calorie food makes a great substitute for potatoes.
 Chop up fresh jicama into sticks to use as dippers for hummus, pesto and salsa.
 Dust raw slices or sticks in chili powder with a sprinkle of lime juice for a refreshing summertime snack.
-You could even bake them for a keto friendly take on French fries!
-We’ve also included jicama on our list of low carb pasta swaps for your keto friendly diet.
+You could even bake them for a low-carb diet take on French fries!
+We’ve also included jicama on our list of low-carb pasta swaps for your meal plan.
 Just put it through a spiralizer for a crunchy, sweet noodle that’s perfect in salads and stir fry.

 Try out jicama in our Tropical Shrimp and Black Bean Salad! >